kavros/Sentiment-Analysis/README.md

 ## Overview
 Sentiment analysis is the automated process of understanding an opinion about a given subject.
-This repository is **a prototype for a sentiment analysis system** which developed within software development group coursework.
-The system support 5 different queries.
-The supported queries are based on the usability tests and the inputs are presented in the section named Inputs for Scenarios below.
+This repository is **a prototype for a sentiment analysis system** which was developed within software development group coursework.
+The system supports 5 different queries.
+The supported queries are based on the usability tests and the inputs are presented in the section named *Inputs for Scenarios* below.

 ---
 ### Display Webpage
-Our **prototype supports specific search queries** so if the user enters a search query that we don't support, we generate a warning message to inform the user.
-If you wish to display output please enter **University of Edinburgh** in the search query input field.
-You can find all the supported queries in the section inputs for scenarios.
+Our **prototype supports specific search queries**: If the user enters a search query that the prototype doesn't support, we generate a warning message to inform the user.
+If you wish to display output from one of the scenarios please enter **University of Edinburgh** in the search query input field.
+You can find all the supported queries in the section *Inputs for scenarios*.

-Please follow the instructions below if you wish to visit our webpage:
+Please follow the instructions below to access the prototype:
  * Local: Download the repository and open **index.html** using your browser.
  * Web: **[Sentiment-Analysis](http://alexiskavroulakis.com/Sentiment-Analysis/)**